-What Does a Website Actually Cost in Australia?
+What Does a Serious Website Cost in Australia?

-A website quote covers more than putting text on a page.
-Here is what goes into a proper build, and why each piece takes time.
+A website quote covers far more than putting text on a page.
+Here is what goes into a serious build, and why each piece takes real time and skill.

 Design

-Layout, typography, colour palette, spacing, responsive behaviour across devices.
+Layout and typography, a colour palette and the spacing that holds it together, all of it responsive across devices.
 Good design is invisible.
 It makes your business look credible the moment someone lands on the page.

 Development